-Group 3 Machine and Intelligence Written examinations English Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
-The scoresheet is the Examinee's Score Record in the case of TOEFL, and Official Score Certificate in the case of TOEIC.
-When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
+Group 3 Machine and Intelligence Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC®Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+The scoresheet is the Test Taker Score Report in the case of TOEFL®Test, and Official Score Certificate in the case of TOEIC®Test.
+When submitting the TOEFL®Test Institutional Score Report, please ensure that your score report is sent directly from U.S. ETS and reach to GSIS office by the final day of the application period.
 (For mailing, GSIS's DI code is 2149.)
 Applicants whose native language is English should contact GSIS on an individual basis.
 With the exception of applicants whose native language is English, if an applicant cannot provide an original score report from the TOEIC public test, the application request will not be accepted.
 (However, if the applicant is submitting a scoresheet of the TOEIC public test, it can be accepted after the application period.
 In such a case, unless the original scoresheet is submitted by the deadline, the applicant will be classified as having "failed.")
-Mathematics A 4 March 10:30-12:00 (Meeting time 10:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 4 March 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 5 March 9:00-12:00 (Meeting time 8:30) (Select two out of the following five subjects.
+Mathematics A 2 March 10:30-12:00 (Meeting time 10:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 2 March 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 3 March 9:00-12:00 (Meeting time 8:30) (Select two out of the following five subjects.
 Applicants are required to give prior notice of the subjects they have chosen.)
 Thermodynamics, fluid mechanics, material dynamics, mechanical dynamics and control engineering.
-Oral examination 6 March Applicants will be notified of the meeting time during the written examination.
-Only those who pass the written examination and those who are exempt from the written examination are to take the oral examination.
+Oral examination 4 March Applicants will be notified of the meeting time separately.
+According to the result of the written examination, you may be exempted from the oral examination.
 Applicants will be asked about their (expected) graduation research and their research goals following admission, etc. (You do not need to fill in the "Presentation Title at the Oral Exam" column on the application form.)

-【Schedule II】 April 2019
+【Schedule II 】 April 2020